 It was built by the great grand father of King Manadeva, King Vṛsadeva.

 My German travel companion for the day, posing in front of the steps.
+It wasn’t the best season to visit Nepal (rainy season), but we had no rain whatsoever that day!

 How to get from Thamel to Swayambhunath?